 The system that takes care of most of those cost drivers now is Medicare.
 Compared to other health insurance systems in the USA (and even the world) it is incredibly efficient.
 Medicare has a Medical Loss Ratio (MLR) of 97%.
 That means for every $1 that goes into Medicare, 97 cents is used to pay claims or make people healthier.
 No other health insurance payment system we have in the USA comes close to that.

 To the point of people on the right, it’s not a fair comparison.
 Medicare as part of the government doesn’t fund a lot of the infrastructure that a separate corporation has.
-Some HR functions, legal functions, sourcing of supplies and equipment…a lot of that kind of thing is done by other federal agencies (such as the Office of Management and Budget).
+Some HR functions, legal functions, sourcing of supplies and equipment…a lot of that kind of thing is done by other federal agencies (as discussed above).
 If you added the cost of all those things into the cost structure of CMS (The Center for Medicare and Medicaid Services) their MLR would clearly not be 97%.

 To the point of people on the left.
 1. Since Medicare doesn’t have that overhead it is incredibly efficient with each dollar.
 Nintey-Seven% of each dollar allocated to Medicare goes to pay claims or help people lead healthier lives.
 2. Even if Medicare did have line items for those costs it would still be more efficient as it doesn’t spend exorbitant amounts on executive team salaries, advertising, marketing, sales commissions, and profits.